 When we design web sites we churn out a lot of comps.
 Only a few of those actually get used.
 We end up with a lot of unused design ideas filed away in random folders on our hard drive.
 Give these design comps a greater purpose by open sourcing them.
 You’ll be helping out other designers by sharing your work, and draw more attention to your design portfolio.
 To contribute to the open source web design community, take a look at the owsd or openwebdesign web sites.

 No open source project is a one-size-fits-all solution.
 This is why most open source web apps have plugins available for download to add or customize functionality.
 Contributing plugins to open source software that you use is one of the best and easiest ways to get involved in its community.
 Write a plugin for WordPress or a module for Drupal because it is something you need, then give it back to the community.

-It doesn’t take a whole lot of effort to contribute to Open Source projects.
+It doesn’t take a whole lot of effort, especially now that you’ve read how to contribute to Open Source projects.
 It just takes a little bit of time.